Big Picture Pathway at Western

 Participating high schools create a Big Picture pathway from year 9 - 10 onwards, as an alternative to the HSC.
 This pathway recognises the need for some learners to work on areas of interest in a more self-directed way and to develop a broad range of capabilities.
 This is assessed via the Australian Qualifications Framework (AQF) and Australian Core Skills Framework (ACSF) on the basis of their subject interest.
 These students are passionate about what they are doing, and highly motivated to learn and achieve.

 Find out more about the Big Picture Program.

 Students must complete a range of requirements, including a comprehensive portfolio and regular exhibitions of their work.
 In year 11 & 12, the Big Picture high school students enter into mentoring relationships with university academics in their area of interest.

 In applying to Western, students submit their portfolio, including their principal's recommendation, and attend an interview with our academic staff.
-Upon successful completion, the student may be eligible for an offer into a degree program at Western Sydney University or an enabling pathway such as The College.
+Upon successful completion, the student may be eligible for an offer into a degree at Western Sydney University or an enabling pathway such as The College.

 More information about Big Picture Education and the program can be found on the Big Picture Education website.